vonderklaas/image-generator/README.md

-# openai-image-generator
+### OpenAI Image Generator

-This is full-stack application made with Node, React and TS.
-Here you you can generate an image from given prompt, with help of DALLE-2 via OpenAI API requests
+This is full-stack Application made with Node, React and TypeScript.
+Use prompts to generate an image from few words and ideas.
+With help of DALLE-2 and OpenAI requests, generating is simpler than ever!